 When a patient’s teeth do not meet correctly, it creates bite problems that are sometimes too severe to be treated with orthodontics.
 When an orthodontist cannot correct this problem with braces, corrective jaw surgery may be necessary.
 Corrective jaw surgery, also known as orthognathic surgery, provides patients with a variety of benefits, from increased function to improved facial aesthetics.

-Dr. Clark, Dr. Young, Dr. Lewallen, and Dr. Bailey are specially trained to assess and treat issues pertaining to the jaw.
+Dr. Clark, Dr. Young, and Dr. Lewallen are specially trained to assess and treat issues pertaining to the jaw.
 At Southern Oral & Facial Surgery, we inform you of all treatment options and let you know what to expect along every step of the way.
-We have offices in Franklin and Thompson’s Station, TN, and encourage you to contact us to learn more about orthognathic surgery.

 When Is Jaw Surgery Necessary?